jetstyle/styletto/README.md

 Config-only flags:

-**stylus** — you can set some set of variables and mixins for use in every file here, they will be added before rendering each file with .styl extension.
+**stylus** — you can set some set of variables and imports for use in every file here, they will be added before rendering each file with .styl extension.
 Variables will be set first.

 Example:

     stylus: {
         variables: { "ie": true },
-        mixins: [ 'if-ie.style' ]
+        imports: [ 'if-ie.style' ]
     }

 **base64**: base64 from config have optional extended syntax — you can optionally add filetypes for conversion (short syntax also works).